-You may not copy, distribute, transmit, reproduce, or otherwise make available this publication (or any part of it) in any form, or by any means (including without limitation electronic, digital, optical, mechanical, photocopying, printing, recording, or otherwise), without the prior written permission of the publisher.
-Any person who does any unauthorized act in relation to this publication may be liable to criminal prosecution and civil claims for damages.
-For information address Bloomsbury USA, 1385 Broadway, New York, NY 10018.
+You may not copy, distribute, transmit, reproduce or otherwise make available this publication (or any part of it) in any form, or by any means (including without limitation electronic, digital, optical, mechanical, photocopying, printing, recording or otherwise), without the prior written permission of the publisher.
+Any person who does any unauthorised act in relation to this publication may be liable to criminal prosecution and civil claims for damages.